Gao Jiamin: Post-retirement

 After her competitive career, Gao became a deputy of Fujian Province in the 9th National People's Congress.
 She also became the Vice President of the Fujian Wushu Team and an advisor of the Macau Wushu Team.
 In 2000, she and her husband, Yu Shaowen, moved to the United States and settled in Portland, Oregon.
 They currently teach at the U.S. Wushu Center.
-Today, Gao is also a coach of the USAWKF National Traditional Wushu Team and the National Taijiquan Team.
+Gao is also a coach of the USAWKF National Traditional Wushu Team and the National Taijiquan Team.